Tag: New York

 This exhibition will be on view January 7 – March 3, 2014.

 92nd Street Y

 “The CCNY Darkroom Residency offers local photographers much-needed workspace in New York City as well as access to the CCNY community and programs.

 Benefits of the Darkroom Residency:

 - Workspace: Darkroom Residents receive three months of free, 24/7 access to the CCNY facilities.
-Please visit http://www.cameraclubny.org/facilities.html to see a list of facilities.
+For details about our facilities, please click here.

 - Stipend: Residents receive a monthly stipend and donated material support during their residency.

-- Exhibition Opportunity: Depending on funding, each resident may have solo exhibition at CCNY after his or her term of residency.
+- Exhibition Opportunity: Dependent on funding, each resident may receive a solo exhibition at CCNY after his or her term of residency.

-- Work Sample: Provide a work sample of 10 images.
-CCNY strongly urges you to provide images from a single body of work.
+- Work Sample: Provide a work sample of up to 10 images.
+CCNY strongly urges applicants to submit images from a single body of work.